-Medication may be used to treat cognitive symptoms of Alzheimer’s disease, although these drugs are not to be thought of as a cure or treatment, per se.
+Medication may be used to treat cognitive symptoms of Alzheimer’s disease, although these drugs are not to be thought of as a cure, per se.
 One of these drugs is memantine, known as the brand name drug Namenda.
-This drug is an NMDA receptor agonist and helps regulate glutamate activity in the brain, which is a chemical that helps with information processing.1
+This drug is an NMDA receptor antagonist and helps regulate glutamate activity in the brain, which is a chemical that helps with information processing.1

-What is/are the ingredient[s] in memantine?
+What is the ingredient in memantine?

 How does memantine work?

-Glutamate is an amino acid and neurotransmission, or transmission of this chemical in the brain, is necessary for activity of nerve cells.
-Excessive activity, though, can cause cell death and the neurodegeneration seen in Alzheimer’s disease.3 Memantine helps regulate glutamate activity and block extrasynaptic transmission of glutamate.3 This drug does not cure Alzheimer's, but may help in addressing cognitive symptoms of the disease.
+Glutamate is an amino acid and neurotransmission, or transmission of this chemical in the brain, is necessary for the activity of nerve cells.
+Excessive activity, though, can cause cell death and the neurodegeneration seen in Alzheimer’s disease.3 Memantine helps regulate glutamate activity and block extrasynaptic transmission of glutamate.3 This drug does not cure Alzheimer's but may help in addressing cognitive symptoms of the disease.